What do your kids see and feel at home?

 1. Talk to each other

-2. Allow Dads to develop their own different but equally valid ways of doing things around the home
+Dads need to be able to develop their own different — but equally valid — ways of doing things around the home.

 Dad time with kids from the first weeks and months, is essential to both partners fully understanding the implications of parenthood.
 Michael Grose, a Melbourne-based parenting expert, explains that the involvement of men around the home and with their children is highly dependent upon the attitude of their female partner, but that the opposite is not true, to the same extent.